lkesteloot/unsong/unsong-1.md

 And before Nixon could say anything, the man had added that a Category 5 hurricane was forming in the Gulf of Mexico, and it was only March, and this literally [i]never[/i] happened before July, and something was [i]really[/i] wrong here...

-It was then, at 7:38 PM, that the red phone started ringing.
+It was then, at 7:38 [sc]pm[/sc], that the red phone started ringing.
 He considered not picking it up, but at least it would be [i]differently[/i] confusing.

 To his surprise, the voice on the other end now spoke perfect English.